Originally posted on Grist:

 On the cover of her new book, American Grown: The Story of the White House Kitchen Garden and Gardens Across America, Michelle Obama is smiling into the camera and holding a huge basket of vegetables, the bounty of a garden planted, she writes, as “a starting point for something bigger.”
-That something bigger is the first lady’s campaign to get Americans -- and especially children -- thinking differently about what they eat.
+That something bigger is the first lady’s campaign to get Americans — and especially children — thinking differently about what they eat.
 And behind the pride in her eyes is something a little trickier, a sly nod to the fact that for the past three years, she’s been getting a lot of kids to eat their vegetables.